What hiring managers actually look for

 Lead with transferable wins

-Highlight any revenue or target related work
+Highlight any target related work

 Get a sales certification